pdxrod/file_organiser/README.md

 ---

+**Known Issues**: The program uses rsync, which deletes files in a target directory (where it's copying to) which aren't in the source directory (where it's copying from).
+When deleting on a Google Drive, the effect is to put the files in Trash.
+This can fill up the drive.

+---

 **AI-Generated Code**: This project was created using Cursor AI/ML based on requirements and feedback from the repository owner.
 All code was AI-generated with human guidance and testing.

 ---